What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - where it is not possible to eliminate, minimise risks to health and safety, so far as is reasonably practicable.

-The Australian National Cabinet has agreed ten National COVID-19 Safe Workplace Principles which include, amongst others, that:
+The Australian National Cabinet has agreed on ten National COVID-19 Safe Workplace Principles which include, amongst others, that:

 “4.
 As COVID-19 restrictions are gradually relaxed, businesses, workers and other duty holders must work together to adapt and promote safe work practices, consistent with advice from health authorities, to ensure their workplaces are ready for the social distancing and exemplary hygiene measures that will be an important part of the transition.